 Jayne’s father used to work as a machinist in a local factory.
 Along with her parents, Jayne grew up with her four siblings.

-Growing up, Kennedy’s parents were very supportive of her work and interests.
+Growing up, Kennedy’s parents supported her work and interests.
 Moreover, Jayne’s childhood was pretty simple.

 Kennedy’s parents always taught her to be good from the heart rather than just the outer look.
-As an obedient and compassionate child, she goes by this quote in her very ventures.
+She grew up as an obedient and compassionate child in her very ventures.

 Education